NativeScript/docs-v7/core-concepts/accessing-native-apis-with-javascript.md

 array.addObject(new NSObject());
 ```

-the iOS Runtime calls `[[NSMutableArray alloc] init]` and the returned native object is converted to JavaScript object wrapper (proxy object) and assigned to `array1`.
+the iOS Runtime calls `[[NSMutableArray alloc] init]` and the returned native object is converted to a JavaScript object wrapper (proxy object) and assigned to `array1`.
 The wrapper has all instance methods of `NSMutableArray` (and its predecessor) in its prototype chain, so they can be called from JavaScript.
-Method names are slightly changed in order to be more convenient to use from JavaScript(e.g. `setObject:atIndexedSubscript:` is named `setObjectAtIndexedSubscript()` in JavaScript).
+Method names are slightly changed in order to be more convenient to use from JavaScript (e.g., `setObject:atIndexedSubscript:` is named `setObjectAtIndexedSubscript()` in JavaScript).
 The same is valid for Android:

 ```javascript
 // Android